nullcipher-labs/dirconfig_vlc/README.md

 Each function is described in the documentation.

-There a bunch of consts at the begining, I wouldn't lower SLEEP_TIME anymore if I were you.
+There a bunch of consts at the beginning, I wouldn't lower SLEEP_TIME anymore if I were you.